 Make sure to stay away from any heavy machinery or areas where there is a lot of debris

-Never work near any heavy machinery without permission from someone who knows what they are doing because chances of accidents go up dramatically when you choose not to follow safety protocols.
+Never work near any heavy machinery without permission from someone who knows what they are doing, because the chances of accidents go up dramatically when you choose not to follow safety protocols.
 If an accident happens, don’t panic.
 This will make things worse as adrenaline surges through your body, causing more danger than before.

 Make sure your equipment is in good condition

 Make sure all construction equipment is in good condition and well maintained.
 Inspect your construction site often, looking for hazards such as exposed wires or broken boards.
 If you notice anything hazardous on the construction site, report it to a supervisor immediately so that they can correct the problem.
 Also, make sure all construction equipment is well maintained.
-Equipment maintenance could help avert accidents and help to boost productivity.
+Equipment maintenance could help avert accidents and boost productivity.